ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 ### Sound Effects

 Ecamm Live will play a sound when comments arrive.
 Viewers may hear the sounds if you use speakers during the broadcast, while Ecamm Live's echo cancellation feature is deactivated.
-If you don’t want Ecamm to make sound effects, select <samp>Options</samp> ➝ <samp>Sound Effects</samp> (the checkmark will will disappear).
+If you don’t want Ecamm to make sound effects, select <samp>Options</samp> ➝ <samp>Sound Effects</samp> (the checkmark will disappear).

 <aside class="notice" markdown="1">
 #### Broadcasting to Facebook and Other Services Simultaneously